 - An activity clause is not required for investments (i.e., participations owned by a Swiss holding company can also be qualified as portfolio investments). - A "subject-to-tax clause" does not exist for underlying participations. - In connection with dividend distributions, there is no holding period requirement for investments. - There is no capital gains tax on the sale of participations of 10% or more once a one-year holding period has been exceeded for the participation. - Switzerland does not levy withholding tax on outbound royalties and outbound interest payments, with the exception of interest paid on bonds.
-However, new legislation might come into effect in 2022, abolishing Swiss withholding tax and stamp duty on Swiss bonds issued to or owned by foreigners. - Switzerland does not have any C.F.C. legislation.
+This exception might, however, be ended soon, depending on the vote in September 2022. - Switzerland does not have any C.F.C. legislation.

-In light of recent initiatives focused on combatting base erosion and profit shifting and other ongoing changes in worldwide taxation principles, it is advisable for a Swiss holding company to have substance in Switzerland in the form of office space that is actively used by competent personnel.
+In light of recent initiatives focused on combatting base erosion and profit shifting and other ongoing changes in worldwide taxation principles, it is advisable for a

+Swiss holding company to have substance in Switzerland in the form of office space that is actively used by competent personnel.